 Some of the main requirements for a new company in Panama is for the legal entity to have an original name (it cannot copy the name of an already registered company, nor can it resemble it to a certain degree).
-Apart from the name requirement, the company will also need to have a corporate bank account in most cases.
+Apart from the name requirement, the company will also need to have a Panama bank account in most cases.
 All companies have a registered agent and pay a government fee.
 Secretarial services can also be included in the tailored company formation packages.
 Licensing is required for certain companies in Panama and foreign individuals who wish to provide professional services may need to comply with the professional license recognition requirements.

 Investors who are interested in offshore company formation in Panama in addition to opening a trust here for asset protection or estate planning can reach out to our team of incorporation agents for complete services related to the registration of the exempt company.

 Panama is a country that is attractive for investors who wish to set up a trust or a foundation and also for those who are interested in offshore company formation.

 Some of the main reasons to open a company in Panama include the following: